shorebirdtech/updater/library/README.md

 #### Boot State Machine

 This state machine tracks the process of the engine starting up, with or without a patch.
-These state transitions happen with or without a patch, but in the context of the updater, we only care about the case where we are booting from a patch.
+These state transitions happen whether or not a new patch is available, but in the context of the updater, we only care about the case where we are booting from a patch.

 The patch boot state is internal to the PatchManager and stored on disk in `patches_state.json`.
 It contains three fields, all of which are Optional